 Key Insight: We need to understand the key difference between “absorption” and “metabolism” – how quickly it comes in, and how quickly it goes out.
 How frequently you take a medication should not be based on the former, it should be based on how long it takes to actually leave your body.

 The excretion of T3 from your system is actually 1 – 3 days, as opposed to that 4 – 8 hour window that we mentioned previously.
-Because of that, you can take it once a day and have consistent amounts in the cells – even though your blood levels shift after a dosage.
+Because of that, you can take it once a day and have consistent amounts in the cells.

-Twice a day ingestion is not only not good for your circadian rhythm because it is an unnatural process that your body would not abide by if it was working at 100% health.
+Twice a day ingestion is not only not good for your circadian rhythm.
+This is because it is an unnatural process that your body would not abide by if it was working at 100% health.
 It is also unhealthy because it ignores your body’s excretion levels, instead of providing too much all at once.

 Myth #4: NDT affects your ratios of natural thyroid (T3/T4) impossible

 Here’s the thought on this one: the T3/T4 ratios, once you are on a good dose, are more about:

 - Your liver